 Optional /pub Directories

-Manual Pages 2.0 MBytes
+Manual Pages 2.1 MBytes

-Demos 3.6 MBytes
+Demos 3.75 MBytes

-Games 2.0 MBytes
+Games 1.8 MBytes

 If you want to allocate equal amounts of disk space to each client, read through the subsection, Path 2: Standard Server Configuration.
 This path allows you to select the size of the public partition, and a size for a standard paging partition which will be given to each client.
 The remaining disk space will be divided equally among the clients as their file system area.
+Note that if you follow this path, you must put /pub on the first disk you configure.

 To assign different amounts of disk space to clients, read through the subsection, Path 3: Nonstandard Server Configuration.
 This path allows you to select the size of the public partition, each client's paging area, and each client's file system area.
-Since the path for establishing a non-standard system configuration is slightly more complex than the other two paths, it requires some pre-planning.
-We have therefore included several copies of a worksheet which will help you consolidate the information you need before using setup.
-Please complete the worksheet before attempting configuration.
-If you decide not to complete the worksheet, please complete the worksheet BEFORE calling Sun Microsystems when you get hung up during configuration.
-Now please continue with the worksheet in the subsection, Path 3: Non-standard Server Configuration.
+This path also allows you to put /pub on a disk other than your first disk configured.
+Since the path for establishing a nonstandard system configuration is slightly more complex than the other two paths, it requires some pre-planning.
+We have therefore included two copies of a worksheet which will help you consolidate the information you need before using setup, as well as one sample completed worksheet to use as a guide.
+PLEASE complete the worksheet before attempting configuration.

-4.3.9.1.
+3.3.10.1.
 Path 1: Standalone System Configuration

 This subsection provides an example of the setup interactive dialogue which is typical for a standalone workstation.
-In the example, what you might type in is shown in bold face type like this; whatever is simply displayed on the workstation monitor is shown in Roman type like this.
+In the example, what you might type in is shown in boldface type like this; whatever is simply displayed on the workstation monitor is shown in Roman type like this.